D-X-Y/NATS-Bench/notebooks/README.md

 - [`random-search.ipynb`](random-search.ipynb) : use random search on the topology search space of NATS-Bench
 - [`issue-7.ipynb`](issue-7.ipynb) : show how to use `find_best` function
 - [`issue-11.ipynb`](issue-11.ipynb) : show how to use `get_more_info` function

+FYI, to open and run them in your machine, execute `jupyter notebook` under the `NATS-Bench/notebooks` folder.